Georgee0/Georgee0/README.md

 ## ✨ Fun Facts

-- 🧩 I enjoy debugging more than coding sometimes (weirdly satisfying 😅)
+- 🧩 I enjoy debugging more than coding sometimes
 - 🧠 I believe clean architecture = clean mind
 - 🎶 I code better with music in the background
-- ☕ I enjoy building APIs then any other thing.
+- ☕ I enjoy building APIs then any other thing
+- 👨🏾‍💻 Most of my commits are private

 ---